 Do You Need A Guard Dog?

-Before we start looking at dog breeds, you need to ask yourself a question – do you need a guard dog?
+looking at dog breeds, you need to ask yourself a question – do you need a guard dog?
 Dogs fulfill a wide variety of functions in our society, from guiding the blind, helping those suffering from trauma, or even catching criminals alongside their police handlers.

 A guard dog is a specific type of dog.
 It is defined as “a dog trained to protect a place” but this means taking an active role in protection, so attacking and repelling any threats that try to enter your private property.
 A dog that barks whenever somebody’s at the door isn’t enough, a guard dog is a dog that’s ready to defend the home if that person forces their way in.